Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-bg.md

 - planCode: Your current CDA plan code — either:
     - storage-2tb (legacy configuration with HDD + NVMe)
     - cda-3tb (new generation with full NVMe)
 - quantity: The number of additional units you want to provision (1–24).
-Each unit adds 2 TB of storage via 3 new OSDs.
 For example:

 | Quantity | Total added capacity   |
 | -------- | ---------------------- |